xSavior-of-God/SlimeDogCore/README.md

 # SlimeDogCore
 Core functionality for SlimeDog resources

-If you find it useful, you are welcome to it under the terms of the GPL3 license.
+You are welcome to use it under the terms of the GPL3 license.

 Please give credit where due.